pilegard/cogfoundations/docs/09-reasoning.md

 If the strength of the conclusion of an inductive argument has to be determined, three factors concerning the premises play a decisive role.
 The of Knut and his wife’s observations about crows (see previous sections) displays these factors:

-When Knut and his wife observe, in addition to the black crows in Germany, the crows in Spain, the number of observations they make concerning the crows increases.
-Furthermore, the representativeness of these observations is supported if Knut and his wife observe the crows at different times and in different places and see that they are black every time.
-The quality of the evidence for all crows being black increases if Knut and his wife add scientific measurements that support the conclusion.
+When Knut and his wife observe, in addition to the black crows in Germany, the crows in Spain, the *number of observations* they make concerning the crows increases.
+Furthermore, the *representativeness of these observations* is supported if Knut and his wife observe the crows at different times and in different places and see that they are black every time.
+The *quality of the evidence* for all crows being black increases if Knut and his wife add scientific measurements that support the conclusion.
 For example, they could find out that the crows’ genes determine that the only color they can be is black.

 Conclusions reached through a process of inductive reasoning are never definitely true, as no one has seen all crows on earth.
 It is possible, although very unlikely, that there is a green or brown exemplar.
 The three above factors contribute to the strength of an inductive argument.
 The stronger these factors are, the more reliable the conclusions reached through induction.

 ### Processes and constraints {-}

 In a process of inductive reasoning, people often make use of certain heuristics.
 These heuristics often help people make adequate conclusions, but sometimes may cause errors.
-In the following sections, two of these heuristics (availability heuristic and representativeness heuristic) are explained.
-Subsequently, the confirmation bias is introduced, which can influence people to use their own opinions in reasoning without realizing it.
+In the following sections, two of these heuristics [(availability heuristic] and [representativeness heuristic]) are explained.
+Subsequently, the [confirmation bias] is introduced, which can influence people to use their own opinions in reasoning without realizing it.

 #### The availability heuristic {-}

 Things that are more easily remembered are judged to be more prevalent.
 An example of this is an experiment done by Lichtenstein et al. (1978).
 Participants were asked to choose from a list which causes of death occur most often.
 Because of the availability heuristic people, judged more “spectacular” causes like homicide or tornadoes to cause more deaths than others, like asthma.
 The reason for this is that, for example, films and news in television are very often about spectacular and interesting causes of death.
 This is why this information is more readily available to the subjects in the experiment.

-Another effect of the availability heuristic is called illusory correlations.
+Another effect of the availability heuristic is called [illusory correlations].
 People tend to judge according to stereotypes.
 It seems to them that there are correlations between certain events which in reality do not exist— this is what is known as “prejudice.”
 Usually a correlation seems to exist between negative features and a certain class of people.
 If, for example, one's neighbor is jobless and very lazy one tends to correlate these two attributes and create the prejudice that all jobless people are lazy.
 This illusory correlation occurs because one takes into account information which is available and judges this to be prevalent in many cases.